Liloa/liloa.github.io/projects/proj1.md

   - stub
 summary: One of my first ICS projects that I collaborated with a classmate to recreate a version of duck hunt
 ---
+One of my first ICS projects that I collaborated with a classmate to recreate a version of duck hunt

 <div class="ui small rounded images">
   <img class="ui image" src="../images/duck_1.png">